lauraand123/BettyBlocks/README.md

 Install Testcafe locally or globally from a command shell:<br/>
 npm install -g testcafe<br/>

-Clone the repository using the following shell comand:<br/>
+Clone the repository via SSH using the following shell comand:<br/>
-git clone <br/>
+git clone git@github.com:lauraand123/BettyBlocks.git<br/>

 **Running the Test:**<br/>
 Call the following command in a command shell.
 Specify the target browser and file path:<br/>